WhiskyTangoFawks/LunarFalloutPlus/LitR Tips and Tricks.md

 ## Combat: Damage, Health and Healing
 - LitR is balanced for default lunar survival damage levels (1 and 1.3), but can be adjusted in the MCM to whatever you want, just make sure you've fought some synths and super mutants before tweaking (because they WILL wreck you).
 This is an RPG, the early game enemies are supposed to be easy.
 - In LitR, the player has a lot more health, and combat should not generally feel super lethal.
-Horizon players should be familiar with this strategic resource based rather than tactical balance approach.
+Horizon players should be familiar with this strategic resource-based rather than tactical balance approach.
 The sweet spot LitR tries to hit is that you can get through most encounters without dying, but you do have to use healing resources, and you need to prepare for difficult encounters.
 This is specifically to fix the tactical respawn-until-you-get-it-right style gameplay vanilla survival has.
+- When you do die, you should respawn at the nearest settlement you control, instead of reloading your last save.
+You will lose 10% of your current caps.
 - Food can only heal you up to the segment thresholds in your health bar- if you lose an entire segment of health, you need a stimpak, a medpak, or a doctor to get it back.
 - Drinks now grant AP buffs, instead of healing.